DeveloperWeek 2016 Retrospective

 Donna Beger Agile, Articles, Project Management 9 Comments

-Attention: The following article was published over 10 years ago, and the information provided may be aged or outdated.
-Please keep that in mind as you read the post.Tools and Techniques for the Distributed Agile Team The Agile Manifesto asserts that co-location & face-to-face communication are essential components to a successful software development team.
-However, with today’s technology, co-location is …
+Attention: This article was published over 11 years ago, and the information provided may be aged or outdated.
+While some topics are evergreen, technology moves fast, so please keep that in mind as you read the post.Tools and Techniques for the Distributed Agile Team The Agile Manifesto asserts that co-location & face-to-face communication are essential components to a successful software …

 Anatomy of a Retrospective, Part Three